Skip to content

 This matters for capabilities that ship multiple integrations: a broken Burp install doesn’t take down your intel server.

-The TUI capability manager surfaces a Reconnect action on each server row.
 From a worker, call client.reconnect_mcp_server(capability, server_name) to force a fresh connection — see the Worker API reference.